mayaAtanasova/SW-Polling-App/readme.md

 ### Chat area
 In this area the users can send messages addressed to the event admin/host.
 Only the admin has the authority to answer/delete messages.
-The correspondin buttons appear in each message area ONLY when the ADMIN hovers upon the message, and are not visible for regular users.
+The corresponding buttons appear in each message area ONLY when the ADMIN hovers upon the message, and are not visible for regular users.
 Each message contains the name of the author, the actual text, and the time of sending.

 ### Poll area